- 1 Top 7 Best C Batteries Compared

 To help you find the best C batteries, we spent over 40 hours testing different batteries in a variety of electronic devices.
 During our testing, we measured battery life, durability and performance in various temperatures.
 We also rated batteries on their overall shelf life and recharge time, when applicable.

 After our testing, we were most impressed by the AmazonBasics C Cell Everyday alkaline batteries because of their brand reliability, long-lasting charge and decent shelf life.
 You also get 12 individual cells in each purchase, which makes them one of the best value options on our list.
 Keep reading below to learn more about the AmazonBasics C batteries and our other top picks.
+You can find these batteries for purchase on amazon.com.

 Top 7 Best C Batteries Compared